safihasan/food_blog2/README.md

 * A special thanks to all the other indivudals in our cohort for their continuous support throughout the course.

-* The added book covers and details were taken from the Waterstones Website.
+* Gordon's photo was downloaded from the web.

 * Font Awesome was used for icons and the fonts used were derived from Google Fonts.

-* Wireframes, logo and flowcharts were created using Canva.
+* Wireframes, logo and flowcharts were created using Lucid charts.